 Is it normal to feel like I can’t focus anymore?

 Many people describe a shift in their ability to concentrate — not just occasional distraction, but a sense that holding attention has become harder than it used to be, especially in digital environments.
-Survey data can help place that experience in context without assuming a single cause.
+This experience reflects one part of a broader pattern in how attention operates under conditions of constant input and competing demands. .

 Answer

-In HCI survey data, difficulty maintaining focus is widely reported.
-In Attention & Focus under Digital Load 2026 (n=353), 65% of respondents reported experiencing focus disruption at least occasionally when using digital information or tools.
+In HCI data, 65% of respondents reported experiencing focus disruption at least occasionally when using digital information or tools.

 What this pattern suggests